R/TP-CTS.R

 Validation of SMILES, InChI, InChIKey and formula data (if present).
 Invalid

-entries will be set to NA
+entries will be set to NA.

-then chemical data (SMILES, formulae etc.) is neutralized by
+If neutralChemProps=TRUE then chemical data (SMILES, formulae etc.) is neutralized by

-(de-)protonation (using the –neutralized
+(de-)protonation (using the –neutralized option of OpenBabel).
+An additional column

-is added to mark those molecules that were neutralized.
+molNeutralized is added to mark those molecules that were neutralized.
 Note that neutralization requires

 either SMILES or InChI data to be available.